To The MACL Airport Rescue And Fire Service Authority

-Each of the Fire Rescue Boat has a heavy duty foam filled hypalon tube fitted with triple rubbing fenders, internal and external lifelines and covered by non-sked patches.
+Each of the Fire Rescue Boat has a heavy-duty foam-filled hypalon tube fitted with triple rubbing fenders, internal and external lifelines and covered by non-sked patches.

-They are featuring a gun metal firefighting pump, complete with exhaust, hours recorder, 12V electronic ignition starter; designed to provide continuous rated performance of 1325 l/min at 10 bar pressure and 3m lift.The monitor rotates 360 degrees and has a vertical movement of +90 to 45 degree horizontal.
+The 8-meter Fire Rescue Boats feature a gun metal firefighting pump, complete with exhaust, hours recorder, 12V electronic ignition starter; designed to provide continuous rated performance of 1325 l/min at 10 bar pressure and 3m lift.The monitor rotates 360 degrees and has a vertical movement of +90 to 45 degree horizontal.

 The MACL Airport Rescue and Fire Service has one of the most challenging Areas of Responsibility (AORs).

-In addition to the team’s responsibility for the Malè International Airport itself, their on-water headquarters is situated in the very center of three active sea-plane runways which themselves see 450+ sorties a day!
+In addition to the team’s responsibility for the Malè International Airport itself, their on-water headquarters is situated in the very center of three active seaplane runways, which themselves see 450+ sorties a day!

 “The MACL Airport Rescue and Fire Service’ Fire Rescue Team was one of the most highly motivated and skilled teams that I have had the honor to work with, said Roy Nouhra, CEO of ASIS Boats.

-During the training a fire broke out in Male and the team got dispatched, staying out all night to put out the fire.
+During the training, a fire broke out in Male and the team got dispatched, staying out all night to put out the fire.